Lymphoma-Hodgkin lymphoma-Causes-Symptoms-Diagnosis-Staging-Allopathic and Homeopathic Treatment-Dr Qaisar AhmedDr Qaisar Ahmed MD, DHMS.

 The exact cause is different types of fungal infections, said Dr Qaisar Ahmed; the following risk factors may increase a person’s likelihood of developing Hodgkin lymphoma:

 • Past Epstein-Barr virus infection: The Epstein-Barr virus (EBV), known for causing mononucleosis, is associated with the development of some types of cancer, including Hodgkin lymphoma.
-Infection with EBV in early childhood or having “mono” in the teenage years increases the risk of developing Hodgkin lymphoma.

 • Age: Hodgkin lymphoma is most common in adolescents and young adults (15-29) and older adults (75-79).